 Her last tests showed that her aorta was at a size where the risk of rupture outweighs the risks of surgery.
 She went to Dr. Lars Svensson at Cleveland Clinic for her "David's Reimplantation Procedure" in which they were hoping to be able to repair her aorta as opposed to replacing it.
 This option would allow her to not have to take blood thinners the rest of her life, as she would have to if they had to completely replace her aorta.

 We headed down to Cleveland June 21 for her surgery the following morning.
 Aunt Janice and Uncle Jack came down, as well as mom's friend Shari, and her friend Suzie drove in all the way from New Hampshire.
-The night was surprisingly calm as we sat around laughing and reminiscing.

 The next day mom went in and the wait was painfully long.
 The surgery lasted about four hours.
 I was so nervous when they called us back to speak with the surgeon because we had been told it was a five hour surgery.
 I didn't like that they were calling us back so early.
 However, when Dr. Svensson walked in to speak with us, it was all good news!
 The surgery had been a success!
 He was able to rebuild her aorta.
 And she was luckier still.
 Her aorta had in fact torn (which almost always kills the person - this is what her mom died of), but incredibly had not ripped completely through.
 I felt... there aren't words for how lucky I felt to stil have my mom.
 It still overwhelms me.